kizniche/Mycodo/3.5/README.md

 ## Software Install

 This installation assumes you are starting with a fresh install of Raspbian linux on a Raspberry Pi.
 If not, adjust your installation accordingly.
+Once <a href="https://www.raspberrypi.org/documentation/installation/installing-images/README.md" target="_blank">Raspbian has been installed</a> and the system is up and running, configure the system with raspi-config before doing anything else.

+`sudo raspi-config`

+Using raspi-config, perform the following:

+ + Change user (pi) password
+ + Set locale en_US.UTF-8 (Important!
+For some reason this isn't initially set)
+ + Set timezone (required for setting the proper time)
+ + Enable camera (optional)
+ + Advanced A2: change hostname (optional)
+ + Expand file system **Warning!
+This need to be done before upgrading or installing!**
+ + Reboot (Important!)

+`sudo shutdown now -r`

 ### Prerequisites